patrickarigg/project_drowsy/README.md

 # Project Drowsy
 This project outlines a model to predict driver drowsiness based on two key characteristics - eyes open/closed and yawning/not-yawning.

 The model uses [mediapipe](https://google.github.io/mediapipe/) for face/eye detection and a custom trained CNN model to predict eyes open/closed and yawning/not-yawning.
-The model was then packaged to

 Try it out for yourself here:

 https://share.streamlit.io/patrickarigg/project_drowsy/cloud-app

-This project was created as part of the Le Wagon Data Science Bootcamp by [Patrick Rigg](https://github.com/patrickarigg),
+This project was created as part of the Le Wagon Data Science Bootcamp (batch #753) by [Patrick Rigg](https://github.com/patrickarigg),
 [Will Graham](https://github.com/willgraham29),
 [Kai Majerus](https://github.com/kai-majerus) and